ibm-cloud-docs/vmwaresolutions/vmonic/slaccountrequirement.md

   years:  2016, 2017

-lastupdated: "2017-10-26"
+lastupdated: "2017-11-20"

 ---

-# IBM Cloud account requirements
+# Requirements for the IBM Cloud account

-To order instances, you must have an {{site.data.keyword.cloud}} account.
-The cost of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.
+To use {{site.data.keyword.vmwaresolutions_full}} to order instances, you must have an {{site.data.keyword.cloud}} account.
+The cost of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud}} account.

-## {{site.data.keyword.cloud_notm}} permissions
+**Note**: The {{site.data.keyword.cloud_notm}} account was previously known as the IBM SoftLayer account.

+## Permissions for the IBM Cloud account

 The {{site.data.keyword.cloud_notm}} account that you are using must have certain permissions to be able to order the components in your instances and perform operations on your behalf.
-The permission requirements are applicable to both VMware Cloud Foundation instances and VMware vCenter Server instances.
+The permission requirements are applicable to all types of instances and services you are ordering from the {{site.data.keyword.vmwaresolutions_short}} console.

-Authorized users can verify and update the {{site.data.keyword.cloud_notm}} user permissions on the {{site.data.keyword.slportal_full}}.
+Authorized users can verify and update the permissions for an {{site.data.keyword.cloud_notm}} account on the {{site.data.keyword.slportal_full}}.
 For more information, see [Edit a User's Customer Portal Permissions](https://knowledgelayer.softlayer.com/procedure/edit-users-customer-portal-permissions){:new_window}.

 Table 1.
 Required permissions for the {{site.data.keyword.cloud_notm}} account